lebuni/ZACwire-Library/README.md

 `.begin()` returns true if a signal is detected on the specific pin and starts the reading via ISRs.
 It should be started at least 120ms before the first .getTemp().

 `.getTemp()` returns the temperature in °C and gets usually updated every 100ms.
-In case of a bad signal, it returns 222
+In case of a failed reading, it returns `222`.
+In case of no incoming signal it returns `221`.

 `.end()` stops the reading for time sensititive tasks, which shouldn't be interrupted.